derthadams/IMDb-to-neo4j/README.md

 I wrote this library specifically to scrape for people who work in the camera department.
 It looks for credits in the "Camera and Electrical Department" and "Cinematographer" job classes and ignores others, so if you try and use it with people working other jobs it won't work.
-Later on I may generalize the library so it works for all types of people on IMDb.
+Later on I may generalize the library so it works for all types of jobs.

 Since IMDb is continuously under development, changes to the website could break this code's functionality at any time.